USS Alstede: Supplying units in Korean waters

 The advent of 1952 heralded an even closer involvement in the Korean War.
 Alstede arrived in Sasebo on 18 January 1952 and remained there about three weeks.
-On 11 February, the ship put to sea for a replenishment rendezvous off Wonsan harbor with units of the U.S. 7th Fleet.
+On 11 February, the ship set sail for a replenishment rendezvous off Wonsan harbor with units of the U.S. 7th Fleet.
 During the ensuing seven months, the store ship shuttled back and forth between Japan and the American warships operating along the coast of Korea.
 On three occasions, Alstede entered port at Pusan, Korea, though each time she remained in the harbor but a few hours.
 The ship returned to Japan from her final replenishment mission of the year on 23 September and visited Sasebo until 2 October then moved to Yokosuka where she remained from 4 to 28 October.
 Returning to Sasebo on the last day of the month, she spent a week at that port before getting underway for home on 6 November.
 She arrived back in Oakland, California, on 21 November.

 However, her stay in the United States lasted only a month.
 On 21 December, Alstede returned to sea for another round-trip voyage to Japan.
 She visited Yokosuka between 6 and 8 January 1953, stopped at Sasebo from the 10th to the 16th, and returned to Yokosuka for three days before heading back to the United States on the 21st.
 The ship arrived back at Oakland on 4 February and, for the next month, called at several ports on the California coast before standing out of Oakland on 14 March, bound once more for the Far East.
 She pulled into Sasebo on 1 April and remained there for almost three weeks.